AmaiKinono/clue/README.md

 Packages for code reading may want to integrate with Clue.
 For example, it may show the user a list of locations, and the user may want to copy & paste one of them as a Clue link.
-Such thing can be implemented using the API `clue-copy-location`.
+Clue offers 2 APIs for such purpose:

+- `clue-copy-location`: Copy the location.
+The link to it can then be pasted by `clue-paste`.
+- `clue-paste-location`: Paste the location directly as a link.

 ## Recommendation